praanjalmishra/3DGS-CD/README.md

     - Images at indices 1, 3, 5, ... are used for evaluation
   - masks_gt: Ground truth change masks for evaluation images
   - nerfstudio_models: Pre-change 3DGS model weights
-  - nerfstudio_models: config file for the pre-change 3DGS model
+  - config.yml: config file for the pre-change 3DGS model
   - transforms.json: Pre- and post-change camera poses in NerfStudio format
 ```